madgraph-ml/madnis/docs/source/multi-channel.rst

 options ``channel_dropping_threshold`` and ``channel_dropping_interval``.
 The latter specifies the number of training iterations between checks for channels that can be dropped.
 The former is a number between 0 and 1.
 All channels with a combined relative contribution to the total integral that is below this threshold are dropped.
+If a callback function is used to monitor the training progress, the number of channels that were dropped after a training iteration can be found in the ``dropped_channels`` field of the :py:class:`TrainingStatus <madnis.integrator.TrainingStatus>` object passed to the callback function.

 Limiting memory usage of buffered training